HOUSTON BIRTH INJURY ATTORNEY

 Maternal Risk Factors

 - An abnormally shaped pelvis

 Medical malpractice by health-care providers during delivery is one cause of birth injuries.
 Doctors can be irresponsible in their care during childbirth in a variety of ways, resulting in harm to the infant.

 Medical personnel are educated on how to observe the delivery process and identify any hazards to the mother or infant.
 However, some medical personnel fail to provide the high level of care that is required of them.

-Forceps or vacuum extractors were used too forcefully, the mother was not appropriately medicated, and significant medical problems in the mother or baby were not diagnosed, all of which can lead to a birth injury in the kid.
-All of these risks may be avoided if doctors follow correct protocols to protect the mother’s and baby’s safety during the delivery process.
+If forceps or vacuum extractors were used too forcefully, the mother was not appropriately medicated, or if significant medical problems in the mother or baby were not diagnosed, all of these can lead to a birth injury.
+And, all of these risks may be avoided if doctors follow correct protocols to protect the mother’s and baby’s safety during the delivery process.

-What Are the Signs and Symptoms of a Birth Injury?
+What Are the Signs of a Birth Injury?

 Birth injury symptoms may vary, improve, or worsen with time, depending on your child’s health and diagnosis.
-Different types of symptoms exist for birth injuries, which we list below.
+Different types of symptoms exist for birth injuries, some of which include:

 - Not meeting certain developmental milestones

 - An inability to move a certain part of the body